 Pennsylvania is the sixth most populous state in the United States of America, with most of the population concentrated in the eastern and western parts.
-The central part mostly has farmlands, forests, and mountainous terrain, thus being more prominent as a birding hotspot.
-Besides this, the Pennsylvania side of Lake Erie in the north-western corner of the state has a 43-mile shoreline, being a favorite spot habitat for water and migratory birds.
+The central part mostly has farmlands, forests, and mountainous terrains, thus being more prominent as a birding hotspot.
+Besides this, the Pennsylvania side of Lake Erie in the northwestern corner of the state has a 43-mile shoreline, being a favorite spot attracting many water and migratory birds.

-The Pennsylvania Ornithological Records Committee accepts 435 bird species living in Pennsylvania, according to the July 2020 list.
+The Pennsylvania Ornithological Records Committee accepts around 450 bird species living in the state.

 The ruffled grouse has been designated as Pennsylvania’s official state bird since 1931.

-Birds of Prey: American Kestrel, Golden Eagle, Bald Eagle, Turkey Vulture, Red-tailed Hawk
+Birds of Prey: American Kestrel, Golden Eagle, Bald Eagle

 Backyard Birds: